Dark565/code-attention/README.md

 Some context from the full document may be lost between windows; thus the output of large document may not be as precise as for smaller ones that fit within the model's capacity.
-It's advisable to test the tool in practice to evaluate its overall accuracy.
+It's advisable to test the tool in practice to empirically evaluate its overall accuracy.

 ## To do